eth-fabric/website/docs/research/raid.md

 ### Step 2 - verify the proposal happened during the correct slot
-The `isAllowedProposer` modifier allows the `FabricInbox` to filter for valid `blobPoposers` but there's still an issue - the `blobProposer` can call `publish()` at *any* slot by supplying a valid `registrationProof`.
+The `isValidProposer` modifier allows the `FabricInbox` to filter for valid `blobPoposers` but there's still an issue - the `blobProposer` can call `publish()` at *any* slot by supplying a valid `registrationProof`.
 To ensure that `blobProposers` get a write-lock on the rollup to allow for execution preconfs, we need to enforce publications are only successful if published during their L1 proposer's slot.

 However, as we covered earlier, without a view of the lookahead or EIP-7917, we cannot know the *current* L1 proposer during the execution of `publish()`.
 Instead, we require the `blobProposer` to prove that the head they are building off is valid, i.e., the parent `blobProposer` published during their slot and not someone else's.